Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Throughout the spring and summer, children can become History Detectives and discover immigration history through games, sketching, and activities with specially designed briefcases housing “detective supplies.”
 Learn more.

 Join us over Independence Day Weekend (July 1–2) and on Tuesday, July 4th, to celebrate American Independence by exploring the founding of the United States through the eyes and lives of our Founding Era’s diverse citizens.
 Learn more.

 In addition to our annual Children's History Book Prize, this year we're pleased to recognize a new award that speaks to history, issues, and personal stories of immigrants in the United States.
 The inaugural winner, It Ain't So Awful, Falafel by Firoozeh Dumas, is a unique portrait of a young Iranian girl’s adjustment to life in this country as she and her family face prejudice.
 Learn more about the New Americans Children's History Book Prize and this year's winner.

 EXHIBITIONS AND DISPLAYS

 Through these special installations and our new, unprecedented Center for Women's History, we're proud to lead the way in spotlighting the vital role that women citizens have played in shaping the United States.
-Past installations such as We the People and Messages for our President-Elect encouraged visitors to consider and share their own perceptions of what it means to be an American and roles in democracy.
-Other past exhibitions such as The First Jewish Americans: Freedom and Culture in the New World and Chinese American: Exclusion/Inclusion examined the American experience from the immigrant perspective.
+Past installations such as We the People and Messages for our President-Elect encourage visitors to consider and share their own perceptions of what it means to be an American and roles in democracy.
+Past exhibitions such as The First Jewish Americans: Freedom and Culture in the New World and Chinese American: Exclusion/Inclusion examined the American experience from the immigrant perspective.
 Learn more about our exhibitions.